GitTurtleDone/WebPubPlot/README.md

 # WebPubPlot
-Plot publication-quality plots from a web browser
+Plot publication-quality graphs from a web browser